ramon1611/LoadDatabase/README.md

 ### requireTables

-Loads the given Tables from Database and returns them
+Loads the given tables from database and returns them as associative array like [ 'tableName' => _TABLE_DATA_ ].

 ```php
 LoadDatabase::requireTables( array $dbTables = self::ALL_TABLES ): array
 ```

+If only one table is given then it returns only the _TABLE_DATA_

 **Parameters:**